ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/vscode/docker-configuration.rst

   non-asyncio modes.

-Follow the steps below to configure VSCode to develop new code and run tests for the tango-example project using the
-Docker images for the project.
+Follow the steps below to configure VSCode to develop new code and run tests for the ska-tango-examples project using the Docker images for the project.

 Prerequisites